companionsand/raspberry-pi-client/README.md

 ## Notes

+- The client authenticates with Supabase on every startup to fetch a fresh auth token
 - The client assumes the device is already set up and registered
 - Device setup code will be added later
 - User termination signal: `kill -USR1 <pid>`